Dany Kane: Demon Keepers

-Kane was upset because he had worked with the gang for several years and was not even considered a hang around.
-Kane's luck then changed.
-Kane was "recruited by David (Wolf) Carroll and Walter (Nurgent) Stadnick to preside over three chapters of an Ontario puppet club called the Demon Keepers.
+Stadnick chose Kane to the president of the Demon Keepers puppet gang.
+The Demon Keepers were founded in a party at the Hells Angels Montreal chapter's clubhouse on 29 January 1994 and later the same day Kane and his gang rode out to Toronto.
+Kane also unveiled the Demon Keepers patch, which he had designed himself.
+The journalist Jerry Langton described the patch as a chain made up of assault rifles circling what appeared to be a badly drawn portrait of "Bela Lugosi as Dracula".
+The majority of the members of the Demon Keepers were in Langton's view "an array of South Shore tough guys, some of whom had already been discarded by the Evil Ones".
+Kane together with the other members chosen for the Demon Keepers could barely speak English, which presented major problems in Ontario as most Ontarians could not understand what they were trying to say.
+Kane chose as the Demon Keepers' clubhouse an expensive apartment on Eglinton Avenue in Toronto.
+Kane's choice of a clubhouse made it impossible to set up surveillance cameras and the problems with limited parking in Toronto made it difficult for people to visit the clubhouse.

 The plan did not work out because Carroll was a serious alcoholic and never had money to support the gang which meant they could not intimidate drug dealers in cities such as Ottawa, Cornwall, and Toronto.
 Kane had the Demon Keepers ride through small towns like Belleville in attempts to pressure local drug dealers to buy from the Demon Keepers.
 Kane planned to take on the Outlaws, later writing in a confession to his police handlers: "While we were there, we put together several murder plots to eliminate the Outlaws.
 We slapped surveillance on them and the bars they frequented".
+The Demon Keepers during their short existence from January to April 1994 failed to make a single drug sale in Ontario.